nick-clifford/nba-rest/README.md

 1. **Can we predict when a player is going to rest a game from seasons 2016-18?**
 2. **Can we predict when a player is simply inactive (rest, injury, ejection, etc) from seasons 2016-20?**

-After I gather all pieces of the data, I [combine them](make_data.py) into larger player and team level datasets.
+After I gather all pieces of the data (team, all-stars, inactivity/rest-labels), I [clean it up and combine them](make_data.py) into 2 datasets.
+Binary target variables for both are either 1 for a rested player or 1 (2016-18) for inactive (2016-20).

+### Feature Engineering
+Once gathered, we can add some key features which might improve model performance.

+- Number of days in-between games using date of games
+- Whether a set of games were part of a back-to-back schedule (binary)
+- Whether team was home or away (binary)
+- Team of interest's playoff probability as of the date of the game

+## Methods